SethPerna/little-esty-shop/README.md

-# Maintenance Tracker
+# Little Esty Shop
-> "Little Esty Shop" is a fictitious e-commerce platform where merchants and admins can manage inventory and fulfill customer invoices.
+> Little Esty Shop is a fictitious e-commerce platform where merchants and admins can manage inventory and fulfill customer invoices.
 ## Table of Contents
 * [General Info](#general-information)
 * [Installation](#installation)